…rediscovering the 1988 Glasgow Garden Festival

 Clydesdale Bank Anniversary Tower

-The project hopes to create a proper legacy of the Garden Festival, through public contributions, research, detective work and over multiple media.
-We’ve carried out ‘Digging the Festival’ – an initial archaeological investigation (supported by Glasgow City Heritage Trust), to discover what – if anything – remains of the Garden Festival in the only part of its site that has not be built upon.
+The project hopes to create a proper legacy of the Garden Festival, through public contributions, archival research, interviews and general detective work – over multiple media.
+We’ve carried out the first stage of ‘Digging the Festival’ – an initial archaeological investigation (supported by Glasgow City Heritage Trust), to discover what – if anything – remains of the Garden Festival in the only part of its site that has not be built upon.
 Read the report here.
 In the meantime, browse the records, see what we know so far – and get in touch if you have anything to tell us about the lost features of Glasgow’s 1988 Garden Festival.